SR-Saunders-CS/jira-dc-dormant-user-repo/README.md

 ---

----

 ## Scheduled Job (Email Report)

-If you want the report to run automatically on a schedule and email the results, use [`dormant-user-report-job.groovy`](dormant-user-report-job.groovy) instead.
+If you want the report to run automatically on a schedule and email the results, use [`dormant-user-report-job.groovy`](https://github.com/SR-Saunders-CS/jira-dc-dormant-user-repo/blob/main/scripts/dormant-user-report-job.groovy) instead.

 The job sends a fully formatted HTML email to one or more recipients and only sends if dormant users are actually found — no empty emails.